Denver Bicycle Accident Attorneys

 Causes of bicycle accidents

-Bicyclists in Denver have the right to use the road like motor vehicles.
+Bicycle riders in Denver have the right to use the road like motor vehicles.
 Motorists must share the road safely and prevent accidents.
-Safety is not a concern when a driver acts recklessly or negligently; instead, everyone around them is in danger.
+While many mistakenly believe that bicycles are safer than cars, this is not the case when a driver acts recklessly or negligently, putting others in danger.

 Frequent driver errors leading to Denver bicycle accidents are: